This dictionary covers graphic design, prepress and print terminology

 Abbreviation for Committee for Graphic Arts Technology Standards, an ANSI-accredited, U.S. standards organization.
 The primary responsibility of CGATS is to provide overall standards coordinating activities for the graphic arts input to existing standards developers.
 CGATS works on writing standards only where no other standards committee is already working.
-The committee’s activities include the development of a glossary to help standardize graphic arts terms, the definition of color measurements practices for the graphic arts, graphic arts densitometry standards and plate dimension standards as well as a cooperative activity to move portions of SWOP to an ANSI standard.
+The committee’s activities include the development of a glossary to help standardize graphic arts terms, the definition of color measurement practices for the graphic arts, graphic arts densitometry standards, and plate dimension standards as well as a cooperative activity to move portions of SWOP to an ANSI standard.

 Abbreviation for Common Gateway Interface, a scripting application that runs on a Web server and acts on information sent to it from a browser application like Netscape’s Navigator.
 Used to enhance the possibilities of web pages

 A type of line screen – instead of round dots that get bigger and invert, you start off with round dots that grow elliptically and then turn into ‘lines’, inverting as they go through 50%.
 You also put the main two inks (CM) at 90 degrees apart and place the K in the middle to get a nice structure (and don’t care about the Y).

 A condition resulting from the improper drying of ink.
 The vehicle has been absorbed too rapidly into the paper causing the pigment to dust off.